matth2k/eqmap/README.md

   -d, --decomp                     Find new decompositions at runtime
-      --disassemble <DISASSEMBLE>  Comma separated list of cell types to decompose into -r, --no-retime                  Do not use register retiming -v, --verbose                    Print explanations  (generates a proof and runs slower) --min-depth                  Extract for min circuit depth -k, --k <K>                      Max fan in size for extracted LUTs [default: 6] -t, --timeout <TIMEOUT>          Timeout in seconds for each expression [default: 10] -s, --node-limit <NODE_LIMIT>    Maximum number of nodes in graph [default: 48000] -n, --iter-limit <ITER_LIMIT>    Maximum number of rewrite iterations [default: 32]
+      --disassemble <DISASSEMBLE>  Comma separated list of cell types to decompose into -r, --no-retime                  Do not use register retiming -v, --verbose                    Print explanations (generates a proof and runs slower) --min-depth                  Extract for min circuit depth -k, --k <K>                      Max fan in size for extracted LUTs [default: 6] -w, --reg-weight <REG_WEIGHT>    Ratio of register cost to LUT cost [default: 1] -t, --timeout <TIMEOUT>          Timeout in seconds for each expression [default: 10] -s, --node-limit <NODE_LIMIT>    Maximum number of nodes in graph [default: 48000] -n, --iter-limit <ITER_LIMIT>    Maximum number of rewrite iterations [default: 32]